Rushikesh200312/fpl-dnn-predictor/README.md

 2. Open the provided Colab notebook.
 3. Run the cells sequentially to execute the data loading, preprocessing, model building, training, evaluation, and prediction steps.

+ **⚠️ Note on Reproducibility and Changes**

+The metrics listed above reflect the model's performance from the last documented training run on the provided dataset.
+Due to the inherent variability in neural network training, including random weight initialization and potential future code updates, **your results upon re-running the notebook may vary slightly**.

 ## Future Improvements

 *   Explore additional features or feature engineering techniques.